-Prescription Medication Use May Lead To Chicago Truck Accidents
+Prescription Medication Use May Lead To Truck Accidents

 A large percentage of Americans are on prescription medication for a number of conditions such as high blood pressure, depression or cholesterol busting drugs at any given time.
 A portion of these happen to be truck drivers who are entrusted by their employers to deliver goods to different destinations in the city, state and country in a timely manner.
 These are typically prescribed by a doctor, and are more often than not taken long-term.
 Medications have clear warnings written on the packaging or in leaflets found within the packaging detailing how they should be taken as well as cautioning users not to take them under certain conditions.

-Are you looking for a truck accident attorney in Chicago or anywhere else in Illinois?
+Are you looking for a truck accident attorney?
 Please give us a call NOW at 1 (773) 825-3547 for more information on your legal options for compensation.
-Our car accident lawyers in Chicago are friendly and aggressive, and have recovered millions in damages for injured drivers all over Illinois for more than 20 years.
+Our car accident lawyers are friendly and aggressive, and have recovered millions in damages for injured drivers for more than 20 years.
 If you want to know the value of your claim and its validity, please call and speak with us for FREE at 1 (773) 825-3547.

 FMCSA Regulations on Truck Driver Drug Use